thushjandan/p4-table-join/Readme.md

 ```

 ### Example output
-Two packets will be sent from h1.
-All the entries in the first packet will be stored in the hash table of the switch.
-The second request will trigger a INNER JOIN on the switch and h2 will get all the joined records.
+20 packets will be sent from h1.
+All the tuples in the first 10 packets will be stored in the hash table of the switch.
+The last 10 requests will trigger a INNER JOIN on the switch, due to a different relationId, and h2 will receive all the joined records.

-Long story short, all the joined tuples (INNER JOIN) can be found in the DBReplyEntry header stack => [see here](#retrieved-packets-on-h2).
+Long story short, all the joined tuples (INNER JOIN) can be found in the DBReplyEntry header => [see here](#retrieved-packets-on-h2).
-#### Sent packets on h1
+#### 2 samples sent by h1, which will be stored on the switch
 ```
 ###[ Ethernet ]###
   dst       = ff:ff:ff:ff:ff:ff